adushaj/AFK-AHK/README.md

 At this point, the script is loaded but is not executing the events until you hit a hotkey.

 - To start executing, hit `CTRL + F5`.
-- To pause the execution, hit `Pause/Break`.
+- To pause or resume the execution, hit `Pause/Break`.
 - To completely shut down the script, hit `CTRL + F7`.
 Note that this command will require you to minimize Destiny 2 and run step 4 above.
 This should only be used in the event you cannot regain control of your PC.

 ## Disclaimer